 Board Meetings: Third Wednesday of each month at 7pm, at least 10 months of the year.
-Currently they are held either in the Alliance Room at church or via Zoom – https://uuma.zoom.us/j/97736244745.
+Currently they are held either in the Alliance Room at church or via Zoom: – https://uuma.zoom.us/j/97736244745.
 Members of the congregation are welcome to be present at these meetings, except when the Board is in executive session.
+(IMPORTANT: If attending via Zoom, please email the board in advance so they know to expect you).
 Board activities and decisions are reported in the monthly Newsletter; minutes are filed in the church office, where they are available for review by church members.

 Board Election and Service: The seven-member Board of Trustees is elected by the congregation at the January congregational meeting.
 The Officers of the Board (President, Vice-President, Secretary and Treasurer) are elected by the Trustees from among the Board members.
 For more info on the Board of Trustees, see our Bylaws.

 Term Expiring January 2024

 Bridget Evans, Vice President

 Term Expiring January 2026

 Thea Hassan, Treasurer

 The Unitarian Universalist Church of Buffalo is a freestanding, self-supporting congregation, governed by its own members.
 The congregation is a member of the Unitarian Universalist Association, and pays a “fair share” membership in that association, as well as in the Central East Regional Group of the UUA.

 The congregation is governed by an elected Board of Trustees, and is legally and financially independent of any denominational authority.
 The congregation operates as a legal not-for-profit entity incorporated in the State of New York and is governed by congregationally adopted ByLaws.